48th (South Midland) Division: 1914

+Officers of the 1st Buckinghamshire Battalion, Oxfordshire and Buckinghamshire Light Infantry, at Chelmsford, Essex, 1914.

-On the outbreak of war, the division composed the Warwickshire Brigade, the Gloucester and Worcester Brigade and the South Midland Brigade.
+On the outbreak of the First World War in the summer of 1914, the division composed the Warwickshire Brigade, the Gloucester and Worcester Brigade and the South Midland Brigade.
 In August 1914, the South Midland Division departed for its annual summer training camp.
-The 143rd (Warwickshire) Brigade, for example, departed for Rhyl in northern Wales.
+The Warwickshire Brigade, for example, departed for Rhyl in Northern Wales.

 Following the declaration of war, the division was mobilised and moved south to take up defensive positions along the southern coast.
 Due to German-invasion scares, the division-numbering 6,000 men-moved to Essex.
 While there was no invasion, the division remained in the area on defensive duties and to continue training.

 During the opening weeks of the war, as the Territorials were not required to be deployed overseas, the troops were asked to volunteer.
-By the end of August, more than 70 battalions across the Territorial Force had volunteered with the number rising higher as the year progressed.
+By the end of August, more than 70 battalions across the TF had volunteered, with the number rising higher as the year progressed.